-Architecture I Honors (10, 11, 12)
+Architecture I Honors (10, 11, 12) 2 semesters .50 credit each semester

 Prerequisite: Engineering Drawing I Honors

 Architecture I Honors introduces students to the fundamental concepts, theories, and practices of the field of architecture.
 Students will create traditional 2D blueprints and also 3D models.
 Classroom CAD software will include AutoCAD and Revit.
 Student projects may include traditional building models and virtual reality tours of their structures which will promote creative problem solving, critical thinking, and the development of technical skills.
 All necessary equipment and supplies are provided but a quality PC at home is recommended for individuals in serious pursuit of becoming an architect.